 Students are allowed to audition for two consecutive terms, but if not approved, they must then wait at least one term before reauditioning.
 Check out our Audition Guide for helpful information!

-Conservatory Level 1 is open to adults who wish to study improv as an acting technique and perform in a Second City-style revue upon completion of the program.
+Conservatory Level 1 introduces students to the crucial skills and concepts necessary for creating a Second City-style revue.
 Students learn advanced improv techniques and gain experience in material generation in order to create and perform in their revue at the end of the program.
-Conservatory Level 1 introduces students to the crucial skills and concepts necessary for creating a Second City-style revue.

 Students in Level 1 learn how to perform at The Second City.
 Students are taught advanced improvisation, starting from the ground up.
 The basis of Conservatory Level 1 lies in truth.
 Students learn the importance of being truthful on stage.
 Much emphasis is placed on a strong truthful foundation for comedic work and, in that truth, students find the essential ingredient for satire.